-AMHP will not ordinarily review for publication work under consideration, accepted or published by another journal.
+AMHP will not ordinarily review for publication any work under consideration, accepted, or published by another journal.
 However, an author may submit a paper that expands on material that has appeared as an abstract or brief preprint or that was rejected by another journal.
-When submitting a paper, the Cover Letter should contain a full statement regarding any previous reports that might be regarded as prior or duplicate publication.
-Copies of such material should be sent to the Editorial Office via separate e-mail, attaching any document(s) that may aid the editor's decision in handling the matter.
+When submitting a paper, the Cover Letter must contain a full statement regarding any previous versions that have been posted online on any website both formally and informally.
+For posted preprints, links to those are required.
+Copies of such material should be sent to the Editorial Office via separate e-mail, attaching any document(s) that may aid the Editor's decision in handling the matter.